South Africa's Zuma bemoans state of ruling ANC

 The five-day ANC meeting outside Johannesburg to elect a new leader is widely seen as a pivotal moment in the country's post-apartheid history.

-The battle between Dlamini-Zuma, backed by Zuma, and Ramaphosa could even split the party.
+The battle between Dlamini-Zuma, who is reportedly backed by Zuma, and Ramaphosa could even split the party.

 The conference started seven hours late after an acrimonious dispute over which delegates will be qualified to vote.
 The day of the vote remains uncertain.